Installing shiplap in your home shouldn’t be exhaustive OR expensive! Learn how we did our DIY faux shiplap, the easy (and inexpensive) way!

 SO much easier!!!

 Trust me on this.
-Take the time to do this beforehand.
+Take the time to do some priming of the walls with paint beforehand.

 It will save you a lot of work.